 There are many reasons why you should try a ketogenic diet.
-It can be very beneficial for people suffering from chronic conditions, or for people who would simply like to be healthier than their current state.
+It can be very beneficial for people suffering from chronic conditions, or for people who would simply like to be healthier.
 You'll be excited to know that a ketogenic diet can help with the following:

-If you're trying to lose weight, then a ketogenic diet is one of the best ways to do it, because it helps access your body fat so that it can be shed.
+• Weight loss: If you're trying to lose weight, then a ketogenic diet is one of the best ways to do it, because it helps access your body fat so that it can be shed.
 Obese people in particular can benefit from this method.
 In one study, obese test subjects were given a low-carb ketogenic diet and a low-fat diet.
-After 24 weeks, researchers noted that the low-carb group lost more weight (9.4 kilograms) compared to the low-fat group (4.8 kilograms).1
+After 24 weeks, researchers noted that the low-carb group lost more weight (9.4 kilograms; 20.7 pounds) compared to the low-fat group (4.8 kilograms; 10.5 pounds).1

 Even my own body was able to feel the benefits of following a ketogenic diet.
 I was able to drop my weight from 180 to 164 pounds, despite eating 2,500 to 3,000 calories per day.
 Since then, I have increased my consumption to 3,500 to 4,000 calories just to maintain my ideal weight.

-Jeff Volek, Ph.D, is a registered dietitian specializing on how a high-fat, low-carb diet can affect health and athletic performance.
+• Increasing muscle mass: Jeff Volek, Ph.D., is a registered dietitian specializing on how a high-fat, low-carb diet can affect health and athletic performance.
 In one of his books, he states that ketones have a similar structure to branched-chain amino acids that can be useful for building muscle mass.
 Ketones spare these amino acids, leaving higher levels of them around, which can help promote muscle mass.

-When you consume carbs, they are broken down into sugars in your body.
+• Lowering insulin levels: When you consume carbs, they are broken down into sugars in your body.
 In turn, this causes your blood sugar levels to rise and leads to a spike in your insulin.
-Over time, you may develop insulin resistance, which can progress to type 2 diabetes.
+Over time, you may develop insulin resistance, which can progress to Type 2 diabetes.

 The Ketogenic Diet May Help Lower Your Risk of Cancer